 85-A. Traffic light violation monitoring system.
-"Traffic light violation monitoring system" means a vehicle sensor installed to work in conjunction with a lighted traffic control device as described in section 2057, subsections 1 and 3 that automatically produces one or more photographs, one or more microphotographs, a videotape or other recorded image of a vehicle at the time the vehicle is operated in violation of state law.
+"Traffic light violation monitoring system" means a vehicle sensor installed to work in conjunction with a lighted traffic-control device or a lane direction control device, as described in section 2057, subsections 1 and 3, that automatically produces one or more photographs, one or more microphotographs, a videotape or other recorded image of a vehicle at the time the vehicle is operated in violation of state law.